rvjc/free-mandelbrot/README.md

 programming.

-One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn stuff whose benefits are not immediately apparent.
+One of the downsides of school-work in general, and math in particular, is that we often have to learn stuff whose benefits are not immediately apparent.
+And this really sucks when we are teenagers because precociousness and impatience are often our guiding lights.
 Complex numbers are a classic case in point.
 Iota?
 Square root of minus one?
 Imaginary numbers?
 WTF?
-Well, when it comes to complex numbers, there is no better way to win over young hearts and minds than with this accidental discovery of Benoit Mandelbrot.
-And if you nail something so simple as a complex numbers then the sky is the limit ;-)
+Well, for this particular field, there is no better way to win over young hearts and minds than with Benoit Mandelbrot's accidental discovery.
+And if you can nail something as simple as a complex number then the sky is the limit ;-)

 ## Screenshots